By Elizabeth Margolis-Pineo © Portland Press Herald / Maine Sunday Telegram

-Artists discovered Ogunquit’s rugged cliffs and sandy beaches a century ago.
-Now a seaside mecca of fine dining, elegant resorts and Down East charm, this cliffside paradise stretches from the tidal Ogunquit River along three miles of wind-swept white sand, ending at the granite seascape of Perkins Cove.
+Artists discovered Ogunquit’s rugged cliffs and sandy beaches over a century ago.
+Now a seaside mecca of fine dining, elegant resorts and Down East charm, this cliffside paradise stretches from the tidal Ogunquit River along three miles of windswept white sand, ending at the granite seascape that is Perkins Cove.

-One of the Cove’s newest attractions is MC Perkins, the informal cousin of award-winning Arrows.
+One of the Cove’s newest attractions is MC Perkins, the informal cousin of award-winning Arrows Restaurant.
 Abundantly romantic, MC has the best views in the state.
 Don’t miss the chef’s five-star take on fish and chips, with three simple sauces and fennel salad — the best we’ve tasted anywhere.

-Barhopping along Shore Road took us to Five-O where the bartender zested lemons into 18-inch twists for martinis, draped over the glass like contemporary sculpture.
-Across the street at The Front Porch, the lighthearted summer vibe continued as patrons sang show tunes around the piano — yes, show tunes.
-We belted out “The Rain In Spain” with the happy crowd, and hummed “It Had To Be You” all the way back to our hotel.
+Barhopping along Shore Road takes us to Five-O where the bartender zests lemons into 18-inch twists for martinis.
+They arrive draped over the glass like contemporary sculpture.
+Across the street at The Front Porch, the lighthearted summer vibe continues as patrons sing show tunes around the piano — yes, show tunes.
+We belt out “The Rain In Spain” with the happy crowd, and hum “It Had To Be You” all the way back to our hotel.

-We had a great night’s sleep at the Blue Shutters, an old-fashioned B&B with six rooms and several small suites.
-Although a bit short on amenities, prices are reasonable, with ocean views and breakfast included.
-Seconds from Marginal Way and Perkins Cove, it’s unpretentiously homey, like my aunt Shirley’s, with friendly creaks, quirks and 1960s ambience.
+We have a great night’s sleep at the Blue Shutters, an old-fashioned B&B with six rooms and several small suites.
+Although a bit short on amenities, prices are reasonable, with ocean views and breakfast are included.
+Just seconds from Marginal Way and Perkins Cove, the Blue Shutters is unpretentiously homey, like my Aunt Shirley’s, with friendly creaks, quirks and 1960s ambience.

 The Ogunquit Museum of American Art is my favorite small museum in Maine.
-Ernest Hemingway’s portrait by founder Henry Strater is always my first stop – an old friend.
-The museum’s landscaped sculpture garden, reflecting pool and beautiful views of Narrow Cove.
+Ernest Hemingway’s portrait by founder Henry Strater feels like an old friend.
+The museum’s landscaped sculpture garden and reflecting pool offer beautiful views of Narrow Cove.

-Our last stop was Beach Plum Farm, 22 inspiring acres of saltwater farm on Route 1.
-Lush gardens, fields and trails stretch down to the river, and visitors are encouraged to wander and admire.
+Inspiring Beach Plum Farm is 22 acres of saltwater farm on Route 1.
+Lush gardens, fields and trails stretch down to the river.
+Visitors are encouraged to wander and admire.
 Don’t miss the tiny Roby Littlefield museum — he’s credited with saving Ogunquit Beach from becoming an amusement park…but that’s another story.

-Eager to relax and recharge, we headed to Katie’s Café for garlicky artichoke dip followed by crab cakes with mango salsa.
-Chef Grant refreshed us with arugula and sorrel salad, wooed us with creamy soft-shell crab, and closed the deal with decadent lobster pasta.
-He had us in a swoon by dessert, a decadent chocolate tri-fecta.
+To relax and recharge, we head to Katie’s Café for garlicky artichoke dip followed by crab cakes with mango salsa.
+Chef Grant refreshes us with arugula and sorrel salad, woos us with creamy soft-shell crab, and closes the deal with decadent lobster pasta.
+He has us in a swoon by dessert, a decadent trifecta of chocolate three-ways.

 Comfort is the word at the posh 1889 Nellie Littlefield House, an elegant Victorian grand dame in the center of town.
-Our room had a round porch where we shared a bottle of bubbly under the purple night sky.
-Breakfast was more like a relaxed, upscale brunch —outstanding.
-In a word, Nellie’s is heaven.
+Our room has the round porch on the front.
+We share a bottle of bubbly under the purple night sky.
+Heaven.
+“Breakfast” at Nellie’s is a relaxed, upscale brunch —outstanding.